Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Reviewer’s rating with pros and cons, and user ratings

-Twitch is still the king of live streaming with strong chat and massive content, but the app/browser can be finicky with small things like notifications, latency, and quality switching.
+Twitch remains the king of live streaming with strong chat and massive content, but the app/browser can be finicky with things like notifications, latency, and quality switching.

 Pros: